A-J-V/deep_forecasting/README.md

 # Deep Forecasting

 ## Description
-This project demontrates the power of deep learning applied to forecasting use-cases by engineering a model based on Google Research's 2023 Time Series Mixer architecture.
+This project demontrates the power of deep learning applied to forecasting use-cases by engineering a model based on Google Research's TSMixer architecture as described in [the 2023 paper](https://arxiv.org/abs/2303.06053) by Chen et. al.

 A demonstration of the model's capacity to simultaneously forecast a large number of parallel time series' is included using data derived from an open ![dataset](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy/about_data) that records Iowa liquor sales.